-Another example of legal action without an actual enabling act is the Foreign Service: The new Foreign Office came into being in March 1951, but the Foreign Service Act was not enacted until August 30, 1990.
+Another example of legal action without an actual enabling act is the Foreign Service: The new Foreign Office in March 1951, but the Foreign Service Act was not enacted until August 30, 1990.
 Nevertheless, all the civil service’s rights and regulations were valid for the civil servants and employees of the Foreign Service.

 To come back to your question, “Since when are passports available?”
 There were passports in the Federal Republic of Germany for Germans living abroad as soon as this state could establish missions abroad with consular powers to provide consular assistance to German citizens abroad.

 The first consulates were established with the Western Allies: on June 16, 1950, in London, on June 28, 1950, in New York, and on July 7, 1950, in Paris.
 The official passport forms were certainly produced before that date.
 They were available to the newly established consulates, hence the print run of May 1950 (Author: the document in my collection).
 If we want to condense the whole thing to a concrete date, then I would say: the first consulate took up its activities on June 16, 1950.
 From that date on, it was practically possible to obtain a passport as a German abroad, which means well before February 1, 1951, for passports issued in Germany itself.